MattWellie/LaTex_LRG/README.md

 ##Issue Tracker
 - stumbles on exons numbered with letters (e.g. 14a)
     - Due to a failed sorting mechanism, otherwise works
+        - A workaround is in place for this, which checks to see if a genbank exon has a number, if not a serial number is created.
+As things stand this will wrongly label genes with skipped exon numbers, or multiple exons of the same number (14a, 14b... though this is most likely to occur on parallel transcripts).
+A similar or better workaround could be put into the LRG variant

 ###Tinkering: